 Let your healthcare professional (e.g. doctor or pharmacist) know right away that you are using these medicines together.
 Let your doctor know if you notice an irregular heartbeat or have any fainting or dizziness.
 Your doctor may want to change your medicine.
 Use caution when performing tasks that require alertness.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

-3.Rythmol SR (propafenone hydrochloride) US prescribing information.
-Abbott Laboratories April, 2011.
+- 3.Rythmol (propafenone hydrochloride) US prescribing information.
+Abbott Laboratories March, 2013.

 - 4.Phansalkar S, Desai AA, Bell D, Yoshida E, Doole J, Czochanski M, Middleton B, Bates DW.
 High-priority drug-drug interactions for use in electronic health records.
 J Am Med Inform Assoc 2012 Sep-Oct; 19(5):735-43.